jabranr/fetchwitter/README.md

 ### Configuration &amp; Initialization

-+ Register a new app at [Twitter Apps](https://apps.facebook.com) and get API key and secret.
++ Register a new app at [Twitter Application Manager](https://apps.facebook.com) and get API key and secret.
 + Initialize a new instance of Fetchwitter as follows:

 ``` php